snowplow-archive/kinesis-example-scala-consumer/README.md

 ## Usage

-We recommend running the consumer *after* you have run the [kinesis-example-scala-producer] [producer].
+We recommend running the producer *after* you have run the [kinesis-example-scala-producer] [producer].

 The event producer has the following command-line interface: